 - A Buoyancy Aid (BA) with pockets comes in very useful!
 You can use the pocket to store snacks for the paddle and your phone in a waterproof pouch too!
 Remember you could be burning more calories in winter than you’re aware of, especially if it’s cold!
 So taking extra energy snacks or gel, fruit and nuts could be a good shout.

 - It’s not all specialist kit in the list here.
-A woolly hat could mean the difference between being freezing cold or actually quite comfortable.
+A warm, woolly hat could mean the difference between being freezing cold or actually quite comfortable.